Microstates and statistical entropy of observed 4D black holes: The statistical entropy of 4D Kerr- black holes

-\emph{The statistical entropy of Kerr-dS black holes.}--- An observed black hole would rotate and live in the asymptotically dS universe.
-The solution of the asymptotically dS rotating black hole was found by Carter \cite{Carter1968} and is known as a special case of the Plebanski-Demianski family of metrics \cite{Plebanski1976}.
-The Kerr-dS black hole geometry is characterized by three macroscopic quantities that are the gravitational energy, the rotational parameter $a$, and the asymptotically dS radius $l=\sqrt{3/\lambda_0}$.
+Let us do explicit calculations for the statistical entropy of 4D Kerr-\text{dS} black holes which are neutral, rotating, and live in the asymptotically dS spacetime.
+The black hole solution was found by Carter \cite{Carter1968} and is known as a special case of the Plebanski-Demianski family of metrics \cite{Plebanski1976}.
+The 4D Kerr-dS black hole geometry is characterized by three macroscopic quantities that are the gravitational energy, the rotational parameter $a$, and the asymptotically dS radius $l=\sqrt{3/\lambda_0}$.
 For an asymptotically flat extremal Kerr black hole, the Bekeinstein-Hawking entropy without the corrections could be produced from the microscopic counting in string theory by mapping this black hole into a nonrotating Kaluza-Klein black hole \cite{Horowitz2007}.

-Now, we will use the result obtained above to compute the entropy of the Kerr-dS black hole that is generally non-extremal and non-supersymmetric.
-First, we need to calculate the Euclidean gravitational action associated with each microscopic configuration as follows
+Now, we will use the results obtained in Sec. \ref{statphy} to compute the statistical entropy of the 4D Kerr-dS black holes that are generally non-extremal and non-supersymmetric.
+First, we need to calculate the Euclidean gravitational action associated with each 4D gravitational configuration as follows

 where $I^{(n)}_{\text{bulk}}$ is the Euclidean EH action derived by the Wick rotation of the action (\ref{n-4D-EHact}), $I^{(n)}_{\text{surf}}$ is the Gibbons-Hawking-York term \cite{Gibbons1977,York1972} given by